NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 ----------

-The ``stereo_gui`` program is a GUI frontend to ``stereo`` and ``parallel_stereo``, and has the same command-line options.
+The ``stereo_gui`` program is a GUI frontend to ``stereo`` and ``parallel_stereo`` (:numref:`parallel_stereo`), and has the same command-line options.
 It can be used for performing experiments on small clips.
 One can zoom in by dragging the mouse from upper-left to lower-right, and zoom out via the reverse motion.

 By pressing the ``Control`` key while dragging the mouse, clips can be selected in the input images, and then the stereo programs can be run